 Margins comprise the area at the top, bottom, left and right of the page in which text will not normally appear; they are the blank space around the edge of the page.
+Margins for each of the four sides can be set independently.
 Margins can be set per section in a document.

-Vertical and horizontal alignment between left and right margins.
+Vertical and horizontal alignment between left and right margins is possible.

 The Space bar is used exclusively to add one space between consecutive words.
 There should never be 2 consecutive spaces in any document (double-spacing is an old and outdated practice).
 Normal rules apply as to where spaces should appear.
 Watch specifically for the following:

 There should never be spaces:

 - between a word and a full stop, comma, colon or semi-colon

 - immediately inside opening or closing brackets of any kind:

 Read the post on checking spacing in a Word document for more.